On Quantum and Classical Treatments of Radiative Recombination: Introduction

 Here, $\alpha=e^2/(\hbar c)\simeq 1/137$ is the fine structure constant, $a_B=\hbar^2/(me^2)$ is the Bohr radius, where $m$ is the electron mass, and the dimensionless parameter~$\eta$ is determined by

 where $Ze$ is the charge of the Coulomb center, and $v$ is the initial velocity of the incident electrons.

+It is curious that the Kramers' work~\cite{kramers1923xciii}, published in 1923, before the creating of the consistent quantum theory, was carried out within the framework of the semiclassical approach.
+However, later in a number of papers, the problem was considered strictly quantum-mechanically, and Eq.~(\ref{1.2}) turned out to be a good approximation to the exact (more cumbersome) result for low-energy electrons (see \cite{kotelnikov2019electron} for details), i.e.,

-It should be noted that Kramers considered the radiation of electrons with a sufficiently high energy in the field of the Coulomb center, since he was interested not only in radiative capture, but also in the shape of the high energy part of the bremsstrahlung X-ray spectrum.
-However, later it turned out (see \cite{kotelnikov2019electron} for details) that the result (\ref{1.2}) is valid only for slow electrons, or, in other words, under the following condition:
+In the original work, Kramers considered the radiation of electrons with a sufficiently high energy in the field of the Coulomb center, since he was interested not only in radiative capture, but also in the shape of the high energy part of the bremsstrahlung X-ray spectrum.

 The summation of cross sections \eqref{1.2} over all $n$ from 1 to infinity gives an approximate expression for the total RR cross section.
 Replacing summation by integration introduces an additional minor error, but leads to a simple analytical result